vPeteWalker/EraWithMSSQL/admin_mssqldb/admin_mssqldb.rst

 Snapshot Your Database
 ++++++++++++++++++++++

-Before we take a manual snapshot of our Database, lets write a new table into SampleDB.
+Before we take a manual snapshot of our database, lets write a new table into SampleDB.

 Write New Table Into Database .............................